ArjanCodes/examples/datetime/OUTLINE.md

 # Arrows

-In this video I want to cover dealing with dates and time.
-I'll be using the Arrows library.

 Working with date and time data is one of the most challenging tasks in Data Science as well as programming in general.
 While dealing with different date formats, different time zones, daylight saving time, and whatnot, it can be difficult of keeping track of what days or times you are referencing.

 The reason that programming with dates and times can be such a pain, is due to the fundamental disconnect between the ordered and regular fashion a computer program prefers its events to be, and how irregular and unordered ways in which humans tend to use dates and times.